 Leighlinbridge.
 Another good place for a pint.
 The Garrison Bar is friendly and across the bridge are several more pubs which get busy at weekends.
 The Lord Bagenal hotel has a carvery and restaurant.
 Try to avoid sitting near the children’s indoor play area.

 Shops are dotted around the Barrow Valley area, often attached to petrol stations, some to pubs.
 If you fancy shopping by the river, try Aldi in Bagenalstown.
 At weekends there are markets selling local produce in Carlow Town and a few other places but it’s not like France.
-Cafe-style food is available in most riverside towns, notably in the seasonal Mullicháin Cafe (closed Mondays), St Mullins and most good pubs do food of some kind but you are advised to bring your own food & drink with you if you are walking the riverside Barrow Way.
+Cafe-style food is available in most riverside towns of any size and most good pubs do food of some kind but you are advised to bring your own food & drink with you if you are walking the riverside Barrow Way.

 Don’t forget Kilkenny!